Hey, Florida Homeowners!

 How much can I receive through the grant process?

 The Legislature has authorized DFS to provide a matching grant to eligible homeowners up to $10,000 for the actual cost of qualifying home hurricane mitigation projects.
 The program will provide $2 in grant funds for every $1 the homeowner provides.
 Low income grants have been increased from $5,000 to $10,000.
+The grants are not considered taxable income.

 What types of mitigation projects will be considered for homeowners?